Whole Genome Transformer for Gene Interaction Effects in Microbiome Habitat Specificity: Results

-\paragraph{Internal validation.} To provide some internal validation of the effectiveness of our attribution technique, we construct `pseudo-examples', inputs to our model that consist only of genes that were identified by the attribution to be part of highly-predictive pairs for $k=100$.
+\xhdr{Internal validation.} To provide some internal validation of the effectiveness of our attribution technique, we construct `pseudo-examples', inputs to our model that consist only of genes that were identified by the attribution to be part of highly-predictive pairs for $k=100$.
 We randomly concatenate the respective gene embeddings from each validation example (without repetitions) to form `pseudo-examples' which consist on average of only about $100$ genes.
 These pseudo-examples (a) present only about $3\%$ of the original genomes, and (b) only serve as a bag of genes in that the true order of genes on the genome (or within contigs) is lost---typically crucial information \citep{Salaverria2011-hs}.
-Given those limitations, we would expect classification performance to drop to essentially random guessing unless the genes contained in the `pseudo-examples' are indeed highly predictive for the habitat.
-Our model still achieves an overall accuracy of $58\%$, substantially better than random guessing. \Cref{tab:validation} shows that again, the model can apparently still extract useful information from host and aquatic `pseudo-examples'.
+Given those limitations, we would expect classification performance to drop to essentially random guessing unless the genes contained in the `pseudo-examples' are highly predictive for the habitat.
+Our model still achieves an overall accuracy of $58\%$, substantially better than random guessing. \Cref{tab:combined}(bottom) shows that the model can still extract useful information from host and aquatic `pseudo-examples'.
 This provides strong evidence that gene pairs identified by our attribution, indeed contain a significant number (and important combinations) of habitat-specific genes.

-\paragraph{Clustering.} The purpose of running gene pair clustering is two-fold: it serves as additional validation that allows us to judge the consistency of gene pair prediction across all genomes from the same environment.
+\xhdr{Clustering.} The purpose of running gene pair clustering is two-fold: it serves as additional validation that allows us to judge the consistency of gene pair prediction across all genomes from the same environment.
 At the same time, it can provide us with new perspectives on understanding the function of genes and the relationship between genotype and phenotype.
-We expect gene pairs within the same cluster to have similar functions, and a cluster should reflect some common gene families shared by the microbiome from a specific habitat.
+We expect gene pairs within the same cluster to have similar functions, and that a cluster reflects common gene families shared by microbes from a given habitat.